emilmasoumi/ebpf-assembler/README.txt

   * Assembles the bytecode to object code.
   * Compiles the bytecode to C macro preprocessors.

+A disassembler is provided and can be used with:
+./disas-ebpf <file-with-object-code>

 Symbolic names are resolved during parsing and the bytecode is statically type checked during compile time.